andres81/The-Self-Actualization-Project/documentation/Vision.md

 through which an individual can keep track of one's progress, but also do the self-actualization itself.

+An important pillar of self-actualization is education.
+A wonderful and very effective way to educate people, is using software.
+But software is not enough.
+Having a reference, a set of tutorials, and a single project focussing on the concept of self-actualizing human beings, as cheap as possible, is necessary to get the job done right.

 ## The Software Component

 The software component consists of two parts.